Delfín Chamorro: Vocation

 Forty years after his exemplary life devoted to the study and teaching of Spanish grammar.
 He is considered the first grammarian in Paraguay.
 He left unfinished a "Grammar Castellana", whose first volume was published after his death.

-Disciple Andrés Bello, in many ways perfected the lessons of the wise Venezuelan.
+Disciple Andrés Bello, in many ways perfected the lessons of the Venezuelan.

-Among the honorable suite of grammarians and teachers trained in his classrooms, it is worth to distinguish Inocencio Lezcano, his brilliant continuation.
+Among the esteemed group of grammarians and educators who trained in his classrooms, Inocencio Lezcano stands out as a notable successor.

 Master

 Teacher Chamorro was privileged to be learned from contemporary letters guaireñas.
 They include his friend Ramon Indalecio Cardozo, Simeon Carísimo, Atanasio Riera, Nicholas E. Sardi, Carlos Ventura and Virgilio De Permian Barrios among others, names that left a trail of wisdom in the cultured city.

 Cardozo wrote: Chamorro was a teacher, reformer and a real character.
 He taught by example in his chair and replaced the ancient method of illogical grammar for the rational and logical.
 He persisted throughout his life in implementing his reform, a personal method known as "Chamorro Method."